SF-codes/SF-codes/README.md

 I'm currently learning React, while there are a lot I would like to learn, I feel like this will benefit both myself and my new employer!

+I love working on projects that make an impact, or projects that bring happiness, passion, or nostalgia!
+I'm always thinking about clean manageable code for the future of developers and the ever changing tech standards.

 If you'd like to collaborate on anything, I'm open to help!

 Visit my portfolio! ---> www.shanisf.com